FLORIDA BAR ETHICS OPINION

 The prototype article contains the following language, which the Committee is advised

 will be included in any future articles prepared and published:

-illustration is subject to different interpretations in each particular case that may
+is subject to different interpretations in each particular case that may arise and no

-arise and no one reading this article should attempt to apply his own particular
+one reading this article should attempt to apply his own particular situation to the

 The Code of Professional Responsibility at EC 2-1 states that one of the “important

 functions of the legal profession” is “to educate laymen to recognize their legal problems.”
 The